devBoden/startup/notes.md

 Learned how to change the Caddy file to secure the website.
 Was reading the github thing.
 I think it's cool that the secure thing is free now, when it cost 100 dollars per certificate back in the day.

 When uploading pictures and images I learned that you need to open the picture or video in a new tab and then copy that address.
 Because otherwise it will be the page to the website.

+Learned a little about css.
+The body tag is different from the main tag.
+Add padding between things with a padding tag.
+Flex is confusing, might need to study more.
+Use justify-content to either put it in the center or the left or the right.
+HSL stands for hue, saturation, and light.